vnarapar/qcom-linux-test/Runner/suites/Multimedia/Audio/AudioPlayback/Read_me.md

 - Common tools: `pgrep`, `timeout`, `grep`, `wget`, `tar`
 - Daemon: `pipewire` or `pulseaudio` must be running

+## Overlay Build Support

+For overlay builds using audioreach kernel modules, the test automatically:
+- Detects the overlay build configuration
+- Sets required DMA heap permissions
+- Restarts PipeWire service
+- Waits for the service to be ready

+This happens transparently before tests run.
+No manual configuration needed.

 ## Directory Structure

 ```bash